Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 fado singer singing with two guitar players and someone smoking from behind

 But as in any musical style, the technical side is also important.
-The better it is, the more resources the artist has to express and communicate with the public.
-If they sing or play poorly, there is little point in giving 100% to the music.
+The better it is, the more resources the artist has to express and communicate with the public because there is little point in giving 100% to the music if they sing or play badly.

 But it is also important to realize that a good fado singer doesn’t need to fit the stereotype of what most people consider a good singer.